rajathadiga/cloud-image-service/README.md

 ** Design Decisions **

-Presigned URLs are used so large files never pass through the backend
+Presigned URLs are used, so large files never pass through the backend

 DynamoDB stores only metadata for scalability